hariharasudan3/Text-Normalization/README.md

      - **Input:** "Tokenization is important.
 It breaks down text."
      - **Output:** ["Tokenization is important.", "It breaks down text."]
 5. **Tokenize into Paragraphs**
      - **Input:** "Tokenization is important.
-It involves breaking down text into units.\n\nAfter tokenization, further analysis is possible."
+It involves breaking down text into units.After tokenization, further analysis is possible."
      - **Output:** ["Tokenization is important.
 It involves breaking down text into units.", "After tokenization, further analysis is possible."]

 ## Required Modules